On the regularization of Wasserstein GANs: How to regularize WGANs

-For the critic function, we have nothing more at hand than the inequality of the Lipschitz-constraint.
-Moreover, as shown in Lemma \ref{lma:One}, the exhaustion of the Lipschitz constant is automatic by maximizing the objective function.
-Therefore, a natural choice of regularization is to penalize the given constraint directly, i.e., sample two points $x\sim \mu$ and $y \sim \nu$ and add the regularization term
+\paragraph{Penalizing the violation of the Lipschitz constraint.} For the critic function, we have nothing more at hand than the inequality of the Lipschitz-constraint.
+Moreover (as shown in Lemma \ref{lma:One} in the Appendix) the exhaustion of the Lipschitz constant is automatic by maximizing the objective function.
+Therefore, a natural choice of regularization is to penalize the given constraint directly, i.e., sample two points $x\sim \mu$ and $y \sim \nu$ from the empirical and the generated distribution respectively and add the regularization term

 to the cost function.
 (We square to penalize larger deviations more than smaller ones.)
+Note the similarity of the regularization term to the squared Hinge loss, which is also used to turn a hard constraint into a soft one in the optimization problem connected to support vector machines.

-Alternatively, since the NN generates (almost everywhere) differentiable functions, we can only penalize whenever gradient norms are strictly larger than one, an option referred to as "one-sided penalty"and shortly discussed as alternative to penalizing any deviation from one by \cite{iWGAN}\footnote{While the authors note that `` In practice, we found this [using the GP or two-sided penalty] to converge slightly faster and to better optima.
+Alternatively, since the NN generates (almost everywhere) differentiable functions, we can penalize whenever gradient norms are strictly larger than one, an option referred to as ``one-sided penalty'' and shortly discussed as an alternative to penalizing any deviation from one by \citet{iWGAN}\footnote{While the authors note that ``In practice, we found this [using the GP or two-sided penalty] to converge slightly faster and to better optima.
 Empirically this seems not to constrain the critic too much...'', our experiments point towards another conclusion.}.
-Note that enforcing the gradient to be smaller than one in norm has the advantage that we penalize when the partial derivative has norm $\leq 1$ into the direction of steepest descent.
+Note that enforcing the gradient to be smaller than one in norm has the advantage that we penalize when the partial derivative has norm $> 1$ into the direction of steepest descent.
 Hence, all partial derivatives are implicitly enforced to be bounded in norm by one, too.
-At the same time, enforcing $\leq 1$ for smooth approximating functions is not an unreasonable constraint even at points of non-differentiability.
-For these reasons we suggest to add the regularization term

-to the cost function.
-Different ways of sampling the point $\hat x$ will be analyzed in Section \ref{sec:experiments}.
+At the same time, enforcing $\leq 1$ for the gradient of smooth approximating functions is not an unreasonable constraint even at points of non-differentiability.
+For these reasons we suggest to add the regularization term $\big(\max \left \{ 0 , ||\nabla f (\hat x)|| -1 \right \}\big)^2$ to the cost function.
+Different ways of sampling the point $\hat x$ are analyzed in Appendix \ref{app:differentSampling}.
+Thus, our proposed method (WGAN-LP, where LP stands for Lipschitz penalty) alternates between updating the discriminator to minimize

-Moreover we remark that, different to many other settings in machine learning, we do not introduce a bias into the problem that leads to oversimplified solutions when the regularization term is chosen too high.
-In contrast, we here enforce a condition that should be satisfied by the optimal solution.
-We might therefore call the additional term a constraining term instead, for which we can set the corresponding parameter $\lambda$ very high.
-The performance in learning is less sensitive towards changing the value of $\lambda$ than it is for standard regularization parameters in other learning methods.